Indinavir (By mouth)

 How to Use This Medicine

-- Indinavir is used with other medicines to treat HIV infection.
-Take all other medicines your doctor has prescribed as part of your combination treatment.
+- Indinavir is used together with other medicines to treat HIV infection.
+Take all of the medicines your doctor has prescribed at the right time of day and in the correct order.
+Do not stop using your medicine unless your doctor tells you to.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.